Exchange application and acceptance

 You can prepare for your application by reading the following information:

-- Information on what documents you need to submit with your application
+- See information on what documents you need to submit with your application

-- Technical guide to better understand how the application system works (PDF 658 kB – updated 7 April 2016)
+- Technical guide to better understand how the application system works (PDF 389 kB, opens in new window – updated September 2018)

-Both the course and housing application period for nominated exchange students is from 1 April-25 April for autumn semester studies and 1 October-25 October for spring studies.
+The course application period for nominated exchange students runs from 1–25 April for autumn semester studies and from 1–25 October for spring studies.

 Check your courses with your home university

-Discuss your course selections with your academic advisor at your home university to check you will be able to receive credits.
-Later on, if your course selection needs to be changed, please keep your home university coordinator updated.
+Discuss your course selections with your academic advisor at your home university, to verify whether you will be able to receive credits.
+If your course selections need to be changed at a later stage, please keep your academic advisor at your home university informed.
+Please note that there is no Add/Drop period at Lund University.

 Letter of Acceptance